 Strip Canoe Kits

 The following descriptions will help you to understand how we can provide kits or materials for canoes, kayaks, or rowing boats.
-If you have questions please call or e-mail us; we have assisted in many boatbuilding projects and can help you make intelligent choices in designs and materials.
+If you have questions, please call or e-mail us; we have assisted in many boatbuilding projects and can help you make intelligent choices in designs and materials.
 You do not have to purchase a complete kit: You can purchase any individual materials you need to assist in your boatbuilding project.
+(Kits are offered at a discounted price when all of the materials are purchased together vs separately or a-la-cart.)

 A wooden boat sitting on top of grass.